Get all the latest data for Slovakia

 Is it realistic to exit with profit in Slovakia as of 2026?

-As of early 2026, the likelihood of selling with a profit in Slovakia is medium to high if you hold for at least 7 to 10 years, because long-term price trends have been positive despite short-term fluctuations.
+As of 2026, the likelihood of selling with a profit in Slovakia is medium to high for good apartments held long enough, but low for quick flips bought at full price.

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Slovakia, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Slovakia, we always rely on the strongest methodology we can find and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.